dvdesolve/glrpt/README.md

 `glrpt` requires connected SDR before starting decoding.
 Connect your receiver and repeat.

 ### PLL never locks
 Try to play with gain settings and find reasonable value to get highest SNR (use FFT waterfall as a reference).
 Also you can try to increase filter bandwidth in config file to somewhat higher value such as 140 kHz.
-One more thing to try is to increase PLL lock threshold.
+One more thing you could try is to increase PLL lock threshold.

 ### Poor signal quality
-Be sure to properly install your antenna.
-[V-dipole](https://lna4all.blogspot.com/2017/02/diy-137-mhz-wx-sat-v-dipole-antenna.html) setup in contrast with traditional QFH and turnstile gives you extra advantage that terrestrial broadcasting will be attenuated by ~20 dB.
-You can try also to switch to manual gain setting and reduce it until you get decent SNR.
+Be sure to properly install and tune your antenna.
+[V-dipole](https://lna4all.blogspot.com/2017/02/diy-137-mhz-wx-sat-v-dipole-antenna.html) setup is the most simplest solution.
+Also you can try turnstile, double cross and QFH antennas.
+Switching to manual gain setting can help you to get decent SNR.

 ### My images are rotated upside-down!
-If you've catched South-to-North satellite pass you will end up with inverted image.
+If you've catched South-to-North satellite pass you will end up with flipped image.
 Use invert feature that `glrpt` provides: right-click on image area in GUI and select menu entry "Invert image".

 ## Additional information